 Garage Field Research program

-Generated by the interests of artists, curators, and writers working around the world, Garage Field Research gives new perspectives on overlooked or little-known events, philosophies, places, or people relating to Russian culture.
+Garage Field Research focuses on overlooked or little-known events, philosophies, places or people relating to cross-cultural exchange.

 - Walid Raad: Scratching on Things I Could Disavow